 Cuba is the safest country in all of Latin America.
 At every hour of the day and night you can walk through the streets without danger.
 Tourists are the "sacred cows" protected by drastic laws so you can get in without a problem in this exotic world full of surprises and charm.

 The tourist high season begins in December and lasts until April and coincides with the dry and less hot season in the Caribbean and with the period of bad weather in the homelands of travelers.

 Cubans take their vacations in the middle of summer.
 In July and August the beaches are full and the heat for people from the north is no longer pleasant but becomes a nightmare.

 Things to see in Cuba

 Cuba has many faces.
-Of plains it reaches the height of almost 2000 meters.
-Viñales Valley invites to hiking, the abysses of coral reefs in the Isla de la Juventud attract the diver, Baracoa - the point where Columbus first stepped on the island's land, Havana in the western part and Santiago of Cuba in the east as cultural centers, the historical sites of the revolution such as the Bay of Pigs (Playa Girón) and the almost 4000 kms of coastline with its endless beaches are tourist magnets.
+Of plains, it reaches the height of almost 2000 meters.
+Viñales Valley invites hiking, the abysses of coral reefs in the Isla de la Juventud attract the diver, Baracoa - the point where Columbus first stepped on the island's land, Havana in the western part and Santiago of Cuba in the east as cultural centers, the historical sites of the revolution such as the Bay of Pigs (Playa Girón) and the almost 4000 kms of coastline with its endless beaches are tourist magnets.